asinck/keyboard/README.md

 To run this program, run keyboard.py; it uses the other files.
 This program requires the Tkinter library to run.
 Hit escape or press the shift button to toggle in-program shift (well, caps lock).

+A note about the programming: I wrote this program to work, not to be well written.
+Version 2 will probably be a lot cleaner (if I ever get to it).